vteague/contactTracing/README.md

 This blog post describes an attack that could have allowed a malicious authority to infer edges in the social graph through the Google-Apple Exposure Notification API, in very specific circumstances described below.
 The main problem was that the client did not shuffle its detailed list of Exposure Information, which caused a problem if the person opted in to uploading it.

 I am confident that Google's implementation is no longer vulnerable - on August 26, three weeks after I notified them, they published [a file that clearly implements the necessary shuffle](https://github.com/google/exposure-notifications-internals/blob/main/exposurenotification/src/main/java/com/google/samples/exposurenotification/matching/ExposureWindowUtils.java#L66) and said that the relevant fix had been applied in June (before I notified them), which is entirely credible.
-Apple simply responded that their implementation was "working as intended" and did not answer when I asked whether it is intended to shuffle or intended not to shuffle.
-I would be grateful for any empirical information on whether, or when, Apple's implementation commenced shuffling.
+Apple has also confirmed by email that their implementation shuffles in iOS versions 14 and later.

-Although probably no longer an active issue for GAEN, I hope this potential pitfall has some explanatory value and  may help countries such as New Zealand refine their own implementation for residents who don't have GAEN-enabled devices.
+Although no longer an active issue for GAEN, I hope this potential pitfall has some explanatory value and  may help countries such as New Zealand refine their own implementation for residents who don't have GAEN-enabled devices.

 Hiding social connections from a central authority is one of the main goals of the decentralised approach.